adamhathcock/sharpcompress/USAGE.md

 # SharpCompress Usage

-## Stream Rules
+## Stream Rules (changed with 0.21)

 When dealing with Streams, the rule should be that you don't close a stream you didn't create.
 This, in effect, should mean you should always put a Stream in a using block to dispose it.

 However, the .NET Framework often has classes that will dispose streams by default to make things "easy" like the following: